-When using either as an Electric Water Smoker or as a Charcoal Water Smoker, after the initial start up, the basic cooking methods are the same.
+When using either the 5030 Electric Water Smoker or the 5031 Charcoal Water Smoker, after the initial start up, the basic cooking methods are the same.
 "Low and Slow" is the key for the simple creation of incredibly juicy, smoky meats.
 Below are the basic steps for using your smoker.
 Following this section are more tips and recipes.
 There are also a great number of recipes and methods available online.